adambowers09/book-search/README.md

 ## Description

 Book search is a full stack MERN application.
 Allowing users to search for any related book using the Google Books API.
-Users can create an account that provides access to save books along with a user-friendly dashboard.
+Users can create an account, log in, search for books, add to them to their account, and delete books.

 ## Technologies Used